The College of Human Development, Culture, and Media offers two accelerated dual B.A./M.A. degree programs:

-This accelerated dual degree option allows qualified undergraduate students to complete 12 graduate credits during their junior and senior years.
-The 12 completed credits are applied to both the B.A. and the M.A. degrees.
-Following the completion of baccalaureate degree requirements, students then complete the remaining 24 credits to earn their degree.
+The combined B.A./M.A. in Museum Professions allows Seton Hall University undergraduate students to take 12 graduate credits during their junior and senior years.
+These 12 credits count toward both the B.A. and the M.A. degree.
+Following the completion of the baccalaureate degree, students complete the remaining 27 credits of the M.A. degree.

 Complete up to 12 credits of the following courses during undergraduate studies: